solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 ### 3.4.3.
 Improve query performance with result set caching

-Use result set caching

-1. Check if result set caching is on in the current SQL pool:
+Result set caching is used for achieving high concurrency and fast response times from repetitive queries against static data.
+Result set caching is a feature of the SQl pool, and you can determine if it's been enabled by querying the `is_result_set_caching_on` column in the sys.databases table.

     ```sql
     SELECT